We Need Your Help

 1. Fundraising - as a family focused dinghy sailing club, with normal operational costs funded by membership and locker fees, we need your support for the bigger things.
 Financial contributions from people in the wider Devonport and Wakatere community who recognise the value in what we offer, however big or small, are welcome.

 Club members have done an excellent job to date of getting the initial funding underway.
 We began in August 2017 with an America's Cup luncheon followed by a Travel Raffle in 2018.
-We are now forming a funding committee and would welcome any member who'd like to help in this area to please get in touch with offers of help or funding ideas.
+We have formed a funding committee and would welcome any member who'd like to help in this area to please get in touch with offers of help or funding ideas.

 2. Building Project - do you work in the building industry in any form and would you like to help the club with this project?
 This could be in assistance with planning or execution of the project. e.g. Project Management, Builder, Plumber, Electrician, concrete and block worker, supplier of materials etc. Any help you think you'd be able to offer we'd really like to hear from you.
 All practical contributions will be warmly received.